KIDS GET SNAP HAPPY IN NEW CROYDON PLACEMAKING INITIATIVE

-Kallaway helped children in Croydon see their hometown in a new light in a photography-focused placemaking competition that we created for The Whitgift Foundation.
+Kallaway helped children in Croydon see their hometown in a new light in a photography-focused placemaking competition that we created for The Whitgift Foundation and the Croydon Partnership.

 From a 12th century church, to the 600 year old Surrey Street Market, to street art throughout the borough, over 800 photos were taken by 10 to 11 year olds from local primary schools in our ‘Capturing Croydon’ campaign aligned with the national curriculum.

 Sarah Jones, MP for central Croydon, who presented the awards at the winners' ceremony, said the initiative helped “children understand their sense of place, and that they are part of the community”.